Active Directory mixed configuration with LDAP synced

 The parameter "okm.authentication.database" disables database login.

-The parameter "okm.authentication.ldap" disables internal ldap login.
+The parameter "okm.authentication.ldap" disables internal LDAP login.

 # Disable default OpenKM authentication